harendra-kumar/concise-haskell/haskell-overview.rst

 Quantification of Type Variables
 --------------------------------

+The corresponding concept in the data level program is the scope of a variable or binding (local or global).

 Quantification decides the `visibility scope of a type variable` to the typechecker.
 The type variable cannot be instantiated and cannot exist outside that scope.
-There are two types of quantifications available viz.
-`univseral` and `existential` quantification.
+There are two types of quantifications viz.  `univseral` (global scope) and `existential` (local scope) quantification.

 When a type variable is universally quantified it means that the type variable is valid over the scope of the whole program.
 The type variable is visible for